smartmicro/smartmicro_ros2_radars/Readme.md

 - ROS2 foxy

 ### UMRR-96 radar and Smart Access API version
-A [smartmicro](https://www.smartmicro.com/automotive-radar) UMRR-96 radar, UMRR-11 (or data recorded from it) or both are required to run this node.
+A [smartmicro](https://www.smartmicro.com/automotive-radar) UMRR-96 radar (or data recorded from it) is required to run this node.
 This code is bundled with a version of Smart Access API.
 Please make sure the version used to publish the data is compatible with this version:

-- Date of release: `November 01, 2021`
+- Date of release: `March 25, 2022`
 - Library version: `v4.3.0`
-- User interface version: `Smartaccess UMRR96 Type 153 AUTOMOTIVE v5.2.2`
+- User interface version: `Smartaccess UMRR96 Type 153 AUTOMOTIVE v1.2.1`
-- User interface version: `Smartaccess UMRR11 Type 132 AUTOMOTIVE v5.1.2`
+- User interface version: `Smartaccess UMRR11 Type 132 AUTOMOTIVE v1.1.1`

 ### Point cloud message wrapper library
 To add targets to the point cloud in a safe and quick fashion a